He made boogie-woogie his own with unpredictable bass lines and sharp, staccato accents.

 Jimmy Yancey is the progenitor of boogie-woogie piano, a style that eventually became a recognizable element of up-tempo blues and early rock and roll.

-Yancey returned to the studio in 1943, recording 16 songs for Chicago’s Sessions label.
+Yancey returned to the studio in 1943, recording sixteen songs for Chicago’s Sessions label.
 Those tracks featured Yancey’s wife, Estella “Mama” Yancey, on vocals.
 It wasn’t until December 1950 that Yancey returned to the studio.
 He cut six tracks for the Paramount label.
-The, in July 1951, he went back into the studio and laid down 17 tracks for Atlantic.
+In July 1951, he went back into the studio and laid down seventeen tracks for Atlantic.

-Two months after those Atlantic sessions, on September 17, 1951, Jimmy Yancey died of a diabetic stroke.
-Over the course of his career, he influenced many musicians, including Clarence “Pinetop” Smith and Charles “Cow Cow” Davenport, and his boogie-woogie style ultimately influence the development of rock and roll.
+On September 17, 1951, two months after the Atlantic sessions, Jimmy Yancey died of a diabetic stroke.
+Over the course of his career, he influenced many musicians, including Clarence “Pinetop” Smith and Charles “Cow Cow” Davenport, and his boogie-woogie style ultimately influenced the development of rock and roll.